standardhealth/fsh-ae/input/pagecontent/implementation.md

 The SHR Adverse Event Implementation Guide was developed using the standard HL7 FHIR publishing tools.
 The page layouts and symbols are explained [in the FHIR documentation](https://www.hl7.org/fhir/formats.html).

 Each profile is shown in multiple views.
 The "Differential Table" view represents the difference between the current profile and its base resource or profile.
 When interpreting this view, bear in mind that the immediate parent may not be a base FHIR resource, but it could be a US Core profile or another profile in this guide.

+The data elements identified in this process were modeled using [FHIR Shorthand (FSH)](http://build.fhir.org/ig/HL7/fhir-shorthand/) and [SUSHI](https://github.com/FHIR/sushi) and exported as FHIR Profiles.
+[The profiles](artifacts.html#2), related FHIR artifacts, and other [technical implementation information](implementation.html), constitute the bulk of this IG.

 ### Adverse Event